Evaluation Guide

 Integration and migration

 No platform operates in isolation.
-Integration with payroll, accounting, My Aged Care, PBS, and clinical systems determines whether the platform simplifies or complicates your technology stack.
+Integration with payroll, accounting, clinical systems, and staged government submission pathways determines whether the platform simplifies or complicates your technology stack.

 Does it integrate with your payroll and accounting system?